bcarpio/abap-platform-refscen-flight/README.md

 1. Expand the package structure in the Project Explorer `/DMO/FLIGHT_LEGACY` > `Source Code Library` > `Classes`.
 2. Select the data generator class `/DMO/CL_FLIGHT_DATA_GENERATOR` and press `F9` (Run as Console Application).

-NOTE: The namespace /DMO/ is reserved for the demo content.
+> ℹ️ The namespace /DMO/ is reserved for the demo content.
 Apart from the downloaded demo content, do not use the namespace /DMO/ and do not create any development objects in the downloaded packages.
 You can access the development objects in /DMO/ from your own namespace.

 ## How to obtain support